Learn More About Microsoft Office Classes in Philadelphia

 What you choose to study after learning Microsoft Office may depend on your reason for learning in the first place.
 Many folks learn Office as part of their career or as a way to advance in their career.
 For instance, someone who works with data analysis will want to learn Excel, but could also benefit from studying Microsoft Power BI, Google Analytics, and Tableau.
 These data visualization applications can be used in different situations and are all useful for those working in a data-driven field.
 With this, coding languages such as Python, SQL, R, Java, and JavaScript are also beneficial to learn in addition to VBA.

 In addition, some professionals may want to learn how to use certain design platforms in addition to PowerPoint.
 Adobe Creative Cloud is similar to Microsoft Office in that it is a collection of various applications that all serve a different purpose.
 Design-based applications like Photoshop, Illustrator, Premiere Pro, After Effects, and InDesign can be useful depending on the specific job role and purpose for learning.
 Plus, Microsoft applications such as Word and PowerPoint can be used alongside Office applications.
-Users can connect these to Adobe Creative Cloud library to create PDFs and other professional documents or certain designs that can be added to Word or PowerPoint.
+Users can connect these to the Adobe Creative Cloud library to create PDFs and other professional documents or certain designs that can be added to Word or PowerPoint.
 In addition, with the help of Microsoft Teams, designers can easily share and collaborate on their projects.

-Industries That Use Office
+Philadelphia Industries That Use Office

 Microsoft Office is used in almost every industry and virtually every field because there are so many applications that serve different purposes.
-For instance, the finance industry often uses Excel for their daily tasks.
+For instance, the finance industry often uses Excel for its daily tasks.
 Office is also used frequently in the education industry as well for both students and Instructors.
 The tourism industry needs experts with strong presentation skills, document formatting knowledge, and data management ability.
 Of course, employees within a technology company use Office too.
 Microsoft is a software company, therefore entrenched in the tech industry.
 These four industries are among some of the most notable industries in Philadelphia as well, where some level of Office expertise is not only preferred but likely required.

 Finance

 Many finance professionals use Microsoft products in their weekly work tasks.
 Most notable is their use of Excel.
-Those who work in finance generally have a strong understanding of Excel, its interface, and various functions largely due to its ability to optimize.
+Those who work in finance generally have a strong understanding of Excel, its interface, and various functions, largely due to its ability to optimize.
 This application can automate tasks, provide calculations for complex financial information, forecast financial changes, enhance budgeting strategies, and provide data visualizations like charts and graphs for clients’ financial information.
 Ultimately, the finance industry relies on Microsoft Office due to its ability to increase efficiency, provide accurate calculations, and allow for real-time collaboration.
 It can ultimately make handling sensitive financial information much easier and safer.

 The finance sector in Philadelphia is one of the most prominent in the nation and has highly regarded companies such as Vanguard, FS Investments, Lincoln Financial, SEI, Radian, Colonial Penn, and Delaware Funds by Macquarie.
-In addition, Philadelphia is home to many big-name banks and investment firms, including Citizens Bank, Firstrust Bank, PNC Bank, TD Bank, Wells Fargo, Macquarie Asset Management, Fulton Bank, JP Morgan Chase, and Bank of America.
+In addition, Philadelphia is home to many big-name banks and investment firms, including Citizens Bank, Firstrust Bank, PNC Bank, TD Bank, Wells Fargo, Macquarie Asset Management, Fulton Bank, JPMorgan Chase, and Bank of America.
 Any one of these companies could likely use applications like Excel, Teams, Outlook, and Access regularly and incorporate PowerPoint and Word as needed.
 All in all, Office is a foundational set of applications for many finance professionals.

 Education